thedeveloperever/optimac/README.md

-# OptiMac - Formerly MacOS-Debloater
+# OptiMac

-*OptiMac is an open source alternative to most big name apps which usually don't even improve speed.*
+*OptiMac is an open source alternative to most big name apps which usually don't even improve speed.
+Formerly MacOS-Debloater*

 # How can I debloat my system?